The War (album): Background and release

-On June 15, 2017, it was confirmed by SM Entertainment that Exo will be releasing a new album sometime in mid-July.
+On June 15, 2017, it was confirmed by SM Entertainment that Exo would release a new album sometime in mid-July.
 On June 23, SM Entertainment announced that member Lay would be unable to participate in the production and promotion of the album.

 On July 8, Exo's official Twitter account was made public, through which SM Entertainment revealed the first teaser video for the album.
-Also on July 8, Exo 's official Instagram account opened by posting the three versions of Exo's new album logo.
+Also on July 8, Exo's official Instagram account opened by posting the three versions of Exo's new album logo.
 On July 10, the album's title was announced to be The War.

-From July 9 to July 16, the album's track list was revealed one by one through a series of teaser videos each featuring one member.
-The album and its title track's music video were released on July 18.
+From July 9 to 16, the album's track list was revealed one by one through a series of teaser videos each featuring one member.
+The album and its lead single's music video were released on July 18.

 SM started releasing teasers of the repackaged edition of the album with the message "The Power of Music".
-The first teaser titled #Total_Eclipse, which was the first seen during the teaser trailers of the group's debut, and their first song "What is Love", was released on August 21, 2017 at the same time as when the Solar eclipse of August 21, 2017 happened.
-The second teaser was released on August 28 titled #Parallel_Universe.
+The first teaser, titled "#Total_Eclipse", which was the first seen during the teaser trailers of the group's debut, and their first song "What Is Love", was released on August 21, 2017, at the same time as when the Solar eclipse of August 21, 2017 happened.
+The second teaser was released on 28 August, titled "#Parallel_Universe".

 The third teaser titled "Power #RF_05" was released on August 30.
-On the same day, the title of the re-packaged album was revealed to be The War: The Power of Music and that it will be released on September 5, 2017 with 12 tracks including the title track "Power".
+On the same day, the title of the re-packaged album was revealed to be The War: The Power of Music and that it would be released on September 5, 2017, with 12 tracks including the lead single "Power".
 SM started releasing teaser images of each member from August 30.
-On August 31, it was revealed that the album will include new three songs "Power", "Sweet Lies", and "Boomerang", along with the original nine songs of The War.
+On August 31, it was revealed that the album would include new three songs "Power", "Sweet Lies", and "Boomerang", along with the original nine songs of The War.
 On September 4, a poster of the repackaged album and "Power" music video teaser were released.
 The repackaged album and its three new tracks were released on September 5.